 Student Identities Abroad: Students with Disabilities

 All RMU students have options for study abroad programs.
 While Disability Rights Laws, such as ADA, do not exist in all countries, the CGE can work with you to identify programs that do offer the appropriate level of support.
-Whether you have a visible or invisible disability, we can offer resources to help guide you through this process, in collaboration with the RMU’s Services for Students with Disabilities.
-If you have not yet registered with RMU’s Services for Students with Disabilities, please do so.
+Whether you have a visible or invisible disability, we can offer resources to help guide you through this process, in collaboration with RMU’s Student Accessibility Services.
+If you have not yet registered with RMU’s Student Accessibility Services, please do so.
 Remember that while you are your best advocate, we are also here to support you.

 Questions to consider with an Advisor/by yourself: